 During the same period, Dr. Ray Woods was also doing similar experiments, resulting in his version of FUE named “Wood’s Procedure”.
 In 1989, he publicly demonstrated Wood’s FUE Procedure .

 The difference between early FUE and Hair Plugs was the tinier wound size caused by 1mm or smaller punches.
 Suppose the patient was healthy and following pre-and post-op instructions after an early FUE surgery.
-In that case, his donor zone was healing rapidly and leaving very little to almost no scar behind.
+In that case, his donor zone was healing rapidly and leaving very little or undetectable-to-eye scar behind.
 This characteristic of FUE has made it “Gold Standard” in hair transplantations since then.

 In 2002, Dr. William Rassman and Dr. Robert Bernstein published “FUE: Minimally Invasive Surgery for Hair Transplant” and coined the term Follicular Unit Extraction .